Deleting data

 ------------

+Some data constraints are only validated upon commit.
+This means you might discover inconsistencies in your data during the commit process, and the commit will be rejected.
 While most validations occur during operation time to keep data synchronized, commit-time validations are necessary to allow flexible data modifications.
-For example, validating inserted data against cardinality during operation time could block modifications entirely.
+For example, validating inserted data against cardinality during operation time could block modifications entirely. |

 If you want to abort your changes, simply close the transaction or perform a rollback.
 Refer to Transactions for more details.